DMOJ/docs/docs/site/pdf_generation.md

 # PDF Generation of Problem Statements

 The DMOJ supports rendering problem statements to PDF.
-This can be useful in the case of on-site contests, where contestants are distributed paper versions of the problems.
+This can be useful in the case of on-site contests, where contestants receive paper versions of the problems.

 For example, [here](https://dmoj.ca/problem/ioi14p1/pdf) is a generated PDF of [this problem](https://dmoj.ca/problem/ioi14p1).